nklammer/epug-autodoc/README.md

 ### sphinx-apidoc [(link)](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html#sphinx-apidoc)

 sphinx-apidoc is a tool for automatic generation of Sphinx sources that, using the autodoc extension, documents a whole package in the style of other automatic API documentation tools. sphinx-apidoc generates source files that use `sphinx.ext.autodoc` to document all found modules.
 Use `--separate` option for more pages.
 Use the `--force` option for overriding the stubs.
+Use the `--implicit-namespaces` option to look for namespace packages (vs. regular packages, the primary distinction is the inclusion of the `__init__.py`).
 Note that the MODULE_PATH arg is relative to the Sphinx wdir in `/docs/`

 ```
 sphinx-apidoc -o <OUTPUT> <SOURCE_FILES>